 Detox and Rehab for Substance Use Disorder

-Substance use disorder cannot be treated with just detox.
-More is needed than just overcoming physical dependence.
+One cannot treat substance use disorders with just detox; more is necessary than just overcoming physical dependence.
 At our Granite Recovery Centers, we can help you learn the skills needed to work through issues that may have led to substance use.

-Cognitive-behavioral therapy, group therapies, and individual therapy can help address the emotional issues that could lead to insomnia.
+Cognitive-behavioral therapy, group therapies, and individual therapy can help address the emotional issues leading to insomnia.
 These therapies can help address the circumstances that could lead to substance use disorder.